akakadiaris/CARE-DQ/README.md

 This repository contains supplemental data for the manuscript CARE-DQ: A Clinical and Social Context–Informed Framework for EHR Data Quality Assessment and Readiness

-This repository hosts **Supplemental Table 1: Diagnosis Codes, Treatments, and Medications** used in the CARE-DQ manuscript.
+This repository hosts **Fig 1: Data Quality Framework for Assessing Data Quality & Readiness of Data for Clinical Research** **Supplemental Table 1: Diagnosis Codes, Treatments, and Medications** used in the CARE-DQ manuscript.

 **Table Contents:**
 - Cancer cohorts: Breast, Colon, Melanoma/Carcinoma, Ovarian